OpenDSA/OpenDSA/RST/source/Sorting/BubbleSort.rst

 .. avembed:: Exercises/Sorting/BubsortPRO.html ka

-Determining Bubble Sort's number of comparisons is easy.
+Determining number of comparisons done by Bubble Sort is easy.
-Regardless of the arrangement of the values in the array, the number of comparisons made by the inner ``for`` loop is always :math:`i`, leading to a total cost of
+Regardless of the arrangement of the values in the array, the number of comparisons made by the inner ``for`` loop on the :math:`i`'th iteration is always :math:`n-i`, leading to a total cost of

 .. math::
    \sum_{i=1}^n i \approx n^2/2 = \Theta(n^2).